Probing the Quantum Nature of Gravity through Classical Diffusion

 which, when written in terms of the dimensional matrix elements of $\gamma$, reads:

 Eq.~\eqref{MAIN_EQ:BoundOmegas} has an explicit dependence on the frequencies of the oscillators, that is, on the specific setup that has been chosen.
 This is expected: depending on the configuration of the two masses, the minimum noise required to keep them unentangled changes.
-Since gravity is supposed to be universal and therefore independent of the choice of experimental setup, the gravitational diffusion coefficients \( \gamma_{ij} \) are independent of the frequencies and depend only on the masses and distances involved—a reasonable expectation in the non-relativistic limit~\footnote{In Appendix~\ref{app:Spectrum} we discuss the case where the coefficients $\gamma_{ij}$ do depend on the trapping frequencies, showing that it is still possible identify a suitable experimental setup testing the gravitational bound.}.
+Since gravity is supposed to be universal and therefore independent of the choice of experimental setup, the gravitational diffusion coefficients \( \gamma_{ij} \) are independent of the frequencies and depend only on the masses and distances involved—a reasonable expectation in the non-relativistic limit~\cite{Note4}.
 This implies that gravity should respect the bound~\eqref{MAIN_EQ:BoundOmegas} for any values of \( \Omega_1, \Omega_2 \).
 Noting that for equal masses, under the above assumption, \( \gamma_{11}=\gamma_{22} \) and \( \gamma_{33}=\gamma_{44} \), by varying the frequencies we arrive at the simple bound:

 valid for any frequency $\omega$.

 The physical meaning of equation \eqref{MAIN_EQ:bound} is straightforward: in order to prevent entanglement generation, the total decoherence rate, i.e. the sum of the diagonal entries of $\gamma$, has to be large enough to counteract the entangling Newtonian interaction, whose strength is given by $K$ and, hence, $G$.
 Similar bounds have been derived within the context of non-entangling Lindblad dynamics \cite{kafri2013noise}.
 If {\it no} extra diffusion compatible with the bound in Eq. (\ref{MAIN_EQ:bound}) is detected, one can conclude that gravity cannot be classical.
 On the other hand, since the above condition is only necessary for separability, the detection of extra diffusion does not imply the classicality of gravity.
 Still, it would mark a striking departure from the strictly unitary evolution predicted by the Newtonian potential.